Use this page for quick reference links to many Registrar, Registration, Cashier and academic questions, issues and policies.

 For students registering for the same course more than three times, the fourth registration requires an advisor's or counselor's approval.
 No further registrations will be allowed.

 Students who withdraw from college are recommended to see a counselor in the Counseling Center, PCC2030.
-Students are still required to complete a class schedule worksheet form listing the classes from which they are withdrawing.
+Students are still required to complete a class schedule worksheet PDF document form listing the classes from which they are withdrawing.
 Please see the Drop-Add Guidelines above for additional information